 It takes a slalom in the mind to follow the argument-right and left, points you have to deal with, not slam over...

-00 looked, as we used to say, as if he had been pulled through a knothole backwards missed tricks if he ever thought how it was to be dead of a sudden the quick hand of god daubed thick with philosophy
+00 looked, as we used to say, as if he had been pulled through a knothole backwards the kind of glossy history which chroniclers instinctively call "colorful"

 At risk here was 00's entire reputation as ...